BaluVadivel/dio_cache_plus/README.md

 3. **Expiry Validation**: If cached data exists, its timestamp is checked against the configured duration/expiry.
 4. **Network Fallback**: If no valid cache exists, the request proceeds to the network.
 5. **Storage**: Successful responses are stored with precise expiry calculation at storage time.
+6. **Forced Persistence**: Requests marked with `saveResponse` are persisted with a configurable expiry even if caching is disabled.

 ### Smart Expiry Calculation